 Nigeria became a Party to the WHO Framework Convention on Tobacco Control on January 18, 2006.

-Smoke Free Places: Smoking is restricted to designated smoking areas in indoor public places and workplaces.
+Smoking is restricted to designated smoking areas in indoor public places and workplaces.
 Smoking is prohibited on public transport.
-Smoking is also prohibited in certain outdoor spaces, including: restaurants and bars and any place where food or drink is served or consumed, playgrounds, amusement parks, public parks, and other public gathering places; bus stops, vehicle parks and seaports; within five meters of doorways, windows and air intakes of public places or workplaces; within five meters of queues or public transport stops; on the premises of child care and educational facilities; on the premises of healthcare facilities; and outdoor stadiums and arenas.
-To date, implementing regulations that could clarify the placement and construction of any designated smoking areas have not been issued by the Ministry of Health or received the necessary subsequent approval from both Houses of the National Assembly.
+Smoking is also prohibited in certain outdoor spaces, including: restaurants and bars and any place where food or drink is served or consumed, playgrounds, amusement parks, public parks, and other public gathering places; bus stops, vehicle parks and seaports; among other areas or places.
+The National Tobacco Control Regulations provide additional restrictions on the placement, operation and construction of any designated smoking area.
+Where those requirements cannot not be met, smoking is prohibited in the entire enclosed public place or workplace.
 Sub-national jurisdictions may enact smoke free laws that are more stringent than the national law.

-Tobacco Packaging and Labeling: Currently, a text-only health warning occupying 50 percent of the front and pack of all cigarette packaging is required.
+Currently, a text-only health warning occupying 50 percent of the front and pack of all cigarette packaging is required.
 Misleading terms, descriptors, and other misleading packaging and labeling are not prohibited.
-Once the packaging and labeling provisions are implemented under the National Tobacco Control Act, 2015, combined picture and text health warnings will be required to be displayed on at least 50 percent of all principal display areas of all tobacco product packaging.
+Once the packaging and labeling provisions are implemented under the National Tobacco Control Act, 2015 and the National Tobacco Control Regulations, 2019, combined picture and text health warnings will be required to be displayed on 50 percent of all principal display areas of all tobacco product packaging, which will be in June 2021.
+Beginning in 2024, combined picture and text health warnings will be required to be displayed on 60 percent of all principal display areas of all tobacco product packaging.
 The Act will also prohibit misleading packaging and labeling, including terms such as “light” and “low tar” and other signs, such as colors.

 This country’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.